 There are also multiple places throughout the city where you can hire bikes (most hotels will offer a rental service).
 Amsterdam is a lot busier than other Dutch cities for bike riding and while there are dedicated bike lanes on the roads, I would only recommend city riding for more confident bike riders.

-For the benefit of this 36-hour itinerary, I will plan it as if you were spending a short weekend in Amsterdam.
+For the benefit of this 36-hour Amsterdam itinerary, I will plan it as if you were spending a short weekend in Amsterdam.
 Arriving Friday late afternoon and leaving early afternoon Sunday.
 However, everything in this itinerary is interchangeable across different days.

 Friday evening in Amsterdam